mariodeflorio/mariodeflorio.github.io/research/radiative-transfer.md

 <font size="6">Radiative Transfer Equation: Problem formulation</font>
 <p><br></p>
 <font size="3">
-<div style="text-align: justify;"> In this <a href="https://doi.org/10.1016/j.jqsrt.2020.107384">work</a>, we aim to solve the Chandrasekhar's basic problem for Radiative Transfer for an incoming beam at $x = 0$, as shown in the follwing figure.
+<div style="text-align: justify;"> In this <a href="https://doi.org/10.1016/j.jqsrt.2020.107384">work</a>, we aim to solve the Chandrasekhar's basic problem for Radiative Transfer for an incoming beam at \(x = 0\), as shown in the follwing figure.
 <p><br></p>